 Capital structure

-Determine how to pay for operations and/or growth.
+Determines how to pay for operations and/or growth.
 If interest rates are low, taking on debt might be the best answer.
-A company might also seek funding from a private equity firm, consider selling assets like real estate or, where applicable, selling equity.
+A company might also seek funding from a private equity firm, consider selling assets like real estate, or, where applicable, selling equity.

 -